Herbert Brown (ornithologist): Biography

-Herbert Brown was born in Winchester, Virginia, and moved to work in Tucson in 1873.
-He worked in various industries including timber, mining and trade before becoming a reporter for the Arizona Daily Star in the 1870s.
-He then became an administrator of the Territorial Land Office but a change in the administration led to his resignation in 1886 to join the Tucson Citizen, a newspaper that he acquired later.
-After meeting Edward William Nelson in 1883 he took an interest in natural history and began to collect specimens of the local fauna and flora.
-Among his collections included specimens of birds including those that were used by William Brewster to describe a new subspecies of the bobwhite quail Colinus virginianus ridgwayi.
+Herbert Brown was born in Winchester, Virginia, and moved to Tucson to work in 1873.
+He worked in various industries, including timber, mining and trade, before becoming a reporter for the Arizona Daily Star in the 1870s.
+He then became an administrator of the Territorial Land Office but a change in the administration led to his resignation in 1886 to join the Tucson Citizen, a newspaper that he later acquired.
+After meeting Edward William Nelson in 1883, he took an interest in natural history and began to collect specimens of the local fauna and flora.
+Among his collections were specimens of birds, including those used by William Brewster to describe a new subspecies of the bobwhite quail Colinus virginianus ridgwayi.
 Brown also wrote in Forest and Stream, and Ornithology and Oology.
-Brown was the first curator of the Arizona Territorial Museum founded in 1893 which later became the Arizona State Museum.
-He resigned in 1912 and was followed by the temporary caretaker John James Thornber (1872-1962) (husband of Harriet Blake).
+Brown was the first curator of the Arizona Territorial Museum, founded in 1893, which later became the Arizona State Museum.
+He resigned in 1912 and was followed by the temporary caretaker John James Thornber (1872-1962), the husband of Harriet Blake.

 Brown died of a stomach cancer on May 12, 1913, and was buried at the Holy Hope cemetery in Tucson.
-Brown's collection of bird specimens is now in the University of Arizona.
+Brown's collection of bird specimens is now at the University of Arizona.

 Herbert Brown is commemorated in the scientific name of a species of North American snake, Phyllorhynchus browni.